ungleich/cdist/docs/src/man1/cdist.rst

 HOSTFILE FORMAT
 ~~~~~~~~~~~~~~~
 HOSTFILE contains hosts per line.
-All characters after and including '#' until the end of line is a comment
+All characters after and including '#' until the end of line is a comment.
-and is stripped away.
+In a line, all leading and trailing whitespace characters are ignored.
-Empty lines and comment lines (line that starts with '#') are skipped.
+Empty lines are ignored/skipped.

+Hostfile line is processed like the following.
+First, all comments are
+removed.
+Then all leading and trailing whitespace characters are stripped.
+If such a line results in empty line it is ignored/skipped.
+Otherwise,
+host string is used.

 SHELL